kubernetes/website/content/en/docs/tutorials/services/pods-and-endpoint-termination-flow.md

 document.

-Let's say you have a Deployment containing a single `nginx` replica (say just for the sake demonstration purposes) and a Service:
+Let's say you have a Deployment containing a single `nginx` replica (say just for the sake of demonstration purposes) and a Service:

 {{% code_sample file="service/pod-with-graceful-termination.yaml" %}}